dylcmonty/Mycite/README.md

-# ControlGate Framework
+# Mycite Framework

 ## Overview

-The ControlGate Framework is a modular, Python-based architecture designed to manage dynamic attention, intention, and state across interactive systems.
-It is inspired by biological metaphors (Tree, Mycelium, Environment) and enables coordinated processing of user inputs, system states, and network events.

-This framework allows:
-- Modular integration of human, device, and network inputs
-- Intent-driven updates to system state and visual representation
-- Asynchronous-synchronous orchestration of internal flows

-It can evolve into a real-time control system, database navigator, or live intelligent visualization platform.
+The Mycite Framework is a control system and data handling skeleton built to support extensible software and data environments through semantic coordination.
+It reflects a design principle where automation and smart systems remain interpretable and controllable by their users.
+Not through simplification, but through a unified and disambiguated language of intention.

+Modern automation introduces a tension between control and action: as systems become smarter, the abstraction between a user's directive and the resulting behavior becomes less clear.
+The Mycite Framework directly addresses this by ensuring that every computational action, whether triggered by human input or another process, remains legible and modifiable.
+Control is preserved not through containment, but through dynamic, interoperable system design.

+True privacy in a connected system requires that individuals and communities can build, control, and update both hardware and software that interact across platforms, without sacrificing intelligibility.
+Mycite enables this by offering a universally structured semantic schema (MSS) and layered addressable contexts (SSID), where meaning can evolve while remaining logically consistent and interoperable.

 ---

 ## Project Layout

 - /ProjectFolder
-- ├── main.py          # Entry point script - only if needed
+- ├── main.py          # Entry point script: Holds App state and Hosts Control gate & Peripheral Socket participation.
-- ├── boot.py          # Logic modules: classes, functions, utilities, etc.
+- ├── boot.py          # Logic modules: Load Data file in as memory, change and update memory, configure new MSS design, etc.
 - ├── README.md        # This file
+- ├── hardware.py      # Less interoperable single I/O socket handlers
 - ├── OperatingSystem/ # Specialized directory
-- ├── Hardware/        # Specialized directory
 - └── assets/          # Optional specialized module directory with init.py to group modules in packages
-  - ├── bloom/         # Ambiguouse Design devision lgoic to visualize Control Gate view feild
+  - ├── bloom/         # Ambiguous Design division logic to visualize Control Gate view field
-  - ├── hyphae/        # Input command line abstaction modeule
+  - ├── hyphae/        # Input command line abstraction module
-  - └── KatBots/       # Aplication tool module
+  - └── KatBots/       # Application tool module

 ---

 ## Core Components

+### main.py

-### AppState
+#### AppState
 The central brain managing:
 - What’s currently focused (attention)
 - What’s visible or active (view)